mohammedFarooqh/mohammedFarooqh/README.md

 <img alt="Night Coding" src="https://raw.githubusercontent.com/AVS1508/AVS1508/master/assets/Night-Coding.gif" align="right"/>

 🎓 &nbsp;I Have Completed Electronics and Communication Engineering at VTU.\
-💡 &nbsp;Some technologies I enjoy working with include  and ExpressJS.
-Currently exploring Dart/Flutter.\
+💡 &nbsp;Some technologies I enjoy working with include Cloud and Security.
+Currently exploring Network Security.\
-🌱 &nbsp;I'm on track for learning more about Cross-Platform Development, Systems Design, and Algorithms.\
+🌱 &nbsp;I'm on track for learning more about AWS and Security.\
-✉️ &nbsp;You can shoot me an email at @gmail.com!
+✉️ &nbsp;You can shoot me an email at pashamohammedfarooqh@gmail.com!
 I'll try to respond as soon as I can.